-Court says Japan’s ban on same-sex marriage unconstitutional
+Japan court says same-sex marriage should be allowed

 “Legal benefits stemming from marriages should equally benefit both homosexuals and heterosexuals,(asterisk) the court said, according to a copy of the summary of the ruling.

-Under Japanese law, marriage should be based on “the mutual consent of both sexes,” which is currently interpreted as allowing marriage only between a man and a woman.
+Japan is the only country in the Group of Seven — a group of major industrialized nations — where same-sex marriages are not legal.
+But it is not an outlier in Asia, where Taiwan is the only place where same-sex marriage is legal following legislation passed in May 2019.

-While awareness and support for LGBTQ people is rising in Japan, discrimination persists.
-Same-sex couples cannot inherit their partner’s houses, property and other assets, or have parental rights to any children.
+While support for LGBTQ people is rising in Japan, discrimination persists.
+In a society where pressure for conformity is strong, many LGBTQ people hide their sexuality, fearing prejudice at home, school or work.

+For same-sex couples there are many specific legal barriers they face that married couples don’t.
+Same-sex couples cannot inherit their partner’s houses, property and other assets or have parental rights to any children.
 More municipalities have enacted “partnership” ordinances so same-sex couples can more easily rent apartments, but they are not legally binding.

-In a society where pressure for conformity is strong, many gay people hide their sexuality, fearing prejudice at home, school or work.
-Transgender people also have difficulty in a society where gender identity is highly specific.

-The movement for LGBTQ equal rights has lagged because people who don’t conform have been largely marginalized.

 Japan’s refusal to issue spouse visas to partners of same-sex couples legally married overseas has been a growing problem, forcing them to temporarily live separately.